 Pro: Group Mentoring is far more resource efficient.

 Say you’re a small business, and you have to train a relatively sizable group of people for a job.
-You simply don’t have the time nor the resources to hire an individual mentor for each and every one.
-Group mentoring can fill this by acting a pseudo-school role, having the mentors act like teachers.
+You simply don’t have the time nor the resources to hire an individual mentor for everyone.
+Group mentoring can fill this by acting in a pseudo-school role, having the mentors act like teachers.
 This allows for larger groups of people to grow at the same time while avoiding the costs of having to mentor each individual.

 Con: It lacks that personal relationship that can inspire growth.